Pawancod/gRPC-User-Service/README.md

 ### Access gRPC Service Endpoints
     1.grpcurl -plaintext localhost:50051 list
     2.grpcurl -plaintext -d '{"user_id": "123"}' localhost:50051 your.package.YourService/YourMethod
+### OR(if grpccurl didnt work)
+    1.go run main.go(prompt for query, for examples for getting by id or search users by city)

 #### Configuration
     1.Configuration can be adjusted via environment variables or a configuration file (config.yaml).(optional-can be dobe later)